 Certainly a very unusual Sydney date idea, a visit to this museum might just trigger some magic between the two of you.

-See another side of Syd on a Sydney Architecture Walk, led by architecture experts that have a passion for this magnificent city.
+See another side of this city on a Sydney Architecture Walk, led by architecture experts that have a passion for this magnificent city.

 If you or your date is a lover of urban tours, you’ll enjoy exploring modern Sydney.